Overview

 client SDKs

 The client SDKs run on unprivileged clients, such as browsers.
-The JavaScript SDK primarily runs in browsers but can also run in a Node.js app that wants to act as an (unprivileged) client.
+It can also run in a Node.js app that wants to act as an (unprivileged) client.

 npm i firebase